purpleidea/flabbergast/flabbergast-manual.md

  - mathematics.
 Computation is good!
  - generating XML, JSON, and other formats to be read by the programs being configured.

-So, the Flabbergast libraries look like they do to avoid I/O and minimise the ensuing insanity.
+The Flabbergast libraries look like they do to avoid I/O and minimise the ensuing insanity.

 There are platform specific libraries, which end in `interop`, to provide access to the underlying libraries.
 Do not access these libraries directly.
 Instead, using the corresponding platform-independent library (_e.g._, `utils` rather than `utilsinterop`).
 These libraries enhance the functionality of these base libraries, but the originals may still be visible in stack traces; consider them an implementation detail.